-In medical terms, primary periodic paralysis is referred to as a spectrum of chronic genetic, neuromuscular disorders with autosomal dominant inheritance.1-4
+In medical terms, primary periodic paralysis is referred to as a spectrum of chronic genetic, neuromuscular disorders with autosomal dominant inheritance.3

-Primary periodic paralysis is very rare, affecting about 5,000 to 6,000 individuals in the US, or about 3 in every 200,000 people.
-The most common forms of the disease are hypokalemic and hyperkalemic primary periodic paralysis.5-9
+Primary periodic paralysis is very rare, affecting about 4,000 to 5,000 diagnosed individuals in the United States.4 Although there are related variants, the most common forms are hyperkalemic and hypokalemic PPP.5-9

-KEVEYIS® (dichlorphenamide) 50 mg tablets is indicated for the treatment of:12
+KEVEYIS® (dichlorphenamide) 50 mg tablets, an oral medication with twice-daily dosing, is indicated for the treatment of13:

 © 2017 Strongbridge Biopharma plc